 Example 1 - While the master server runs, list the clients that are known to the master server.

 bpplclients

 Hardware OS Client

-Windows-x64 Windows2008 marmot

 HP9000-800 HP-UX 11.23 squash

 This command can also be entered on a client named hatt, with the same results.

 Example 2 - List the defined clients for the policy onepolicy: